akpetty/icesat2-book/_sources/content/0_home.md

 # ICESat-2 Arctic Sea Ice State Analysis

 ## Overview
 NASA's Ice, Cloud, and Land Elevation Satellite-2 ([ICESat-2](https://icesat-2.gsfc.nasa.gov/)) is an advanced satellite laser altimetry system designed to profile Earth's polar regions with meter-scale horizontal resolution and centimeter-scale vertical precision, making it particularly well-suited for profiling Arctic sea ice thickness.
-This Jupyter Book provides a comprehensive analysis of Arctic sea ice thickness variability derived from ICESat-2 since its launch in fall 2018.
-The initial focus of this book was on winter Arctic sea ice thickness, but we have recently expanded this to include summer/all-season gridded thickness estimates.
+This Jupyter Book provides a comprehensive analysis of Arctic sea ice thickness variability derived from ICESat-2 since its launch in fall 2018, now spanning eight winters through April 2026.
+The initial focus of this book was on winter Arctic sea ice thickness, but we have recently expanded this to include summer/all-season gridded thickness estimates and a daily fused ICESat-2–SMOS–SMAP thickness product.

 ## Contributors
 **Alek Petty (Current book lead, summer 2022 onwards)**<br>